 Finally someone has written a book about one of the most common things to happen during winter – losing a mitten!
 So many kids will be able to identify with this mystery as Annie and her dog head out to find her lost mitten.
 Readers will be entertained as they too search the pages for clues.

 Maggie knows the best thing about Thanksgiving is her grandmother’s cranberry bread.
 But when the recipe turns up missing, Maggie & Grandma have a different opinion on who may have taken it.
-One of our favorite’s for the season -- and this book is part of a series so there’s quite a few to read year- round.
+One of our favorite’s for the season -- and this book is part of a series (just search for the Cranberryport books by Wendy Devlin) so there’s quite a few to read year- round.

 Big Max is the “World’s Greatest Detective” and his out to find the missing giraffe in this book.
 This fun ER series follows Max (who dresses like Sherlock Holmes) as he sets out to solve some kid-friendly mysteries.
-A fun series for kids just starting to read on their own.
+Big Max is also a fun series for kids just starting to read on their own.

 Another wonderful series for early readers, each book consists of short chapters where Detective Dinosaur solves a quick and easy case.
 Kids will enjoy piecing together the clues with this prehistoric sleuth!
 And since each chapter is an individual mystery, they are great for kids who don’t like to “read a whole book” in one sitting.

 This is probably one of the most well-know mystery series for younger kids (ages 7 – 10 years) because of the ease of reading, short chapters and creative detective work of the main characters (who are always kids).
-There are 26 books in the series, one for each letter of the alphabet and yet each can be read as a stand-alone story too.
+There are 26 books in the A to Z Mystery series, one for each letter of the alphabet and yet each can be read as a stand-alone story too.

 This is what we’re currently reading and it’s really, really good!
 Christina isn’t sure what music, math, melting rocks and her mother’s disappearance has in common but she’s determined to find out!
 She and her newly found friend Taft set out to piece together the clues and search for the missing orphans on Starkian Ridge.